tripleee/SmokeDetector-wiki/Home.md

  - If you're looking for **guidance on feeding back to SmokeDetector**, read [the feedback guidance](Feedback-Guidance).

- - If you want to know **when it is appropriate to blacklist a website**, check out [the guidance for blacklisting websites](Guidance-for-Blacklisting-Websites).
+ - If you want to know **when it is appropriate to blacklist or watch something,** check out [the guidance for blacklisting and watching](Guidance-for-Blacklisting-and-Watching).

 ### Developer information